kaveet/workflow/README.md

 </p>

 <p align="center">
-<strong>Workflow</strong> is a the playbook for the self-made developer.
+<strong>Workflow</strong> is the playbook for the self-made developer.
 </p>

 ## Chapters